Lloydshove/relationship-graphing/README.md

 📘 Relationship Graph — Master Markdown File

+(Fully regenerated with all updates)

-This document defines a relationship graph for Lloyd’s extended network (including friends‑of‑friends).
+This document defines a relationship graph for Lloyd’s extended network.
 It contains:

 1. Context & update rules
 2. JSON schema
 3. Human‑readable relationship list
-4. Machine‑readable JSON dataset generated from that list
+4. Machine‑readable JSON dataset

 Future agents should follow the rules below to update the dataset whenever new English‑language relationship statements are added.